gompertzmakeham/hazardrates/README.md

 Differentiation between:

-* transactionally recorded events
+* transactional recording of events.
-* clerically recorded events
+* clerically reflective recording events.
-* Existential bounds on events
+* Inferential existential bounds on events.

 The impact of:

-* *Censoring* is what you do not know about the patients you have been observing because you cannot see into the future.
+* *Censoring* is what you do not know about observed patients because you cannot see into the future.
 * *Survivorship bias* is what you do not know about the patients you never observed because they did not live long enough to be included.
-* *Immortal time bias* is what you do not know about observed patients because you cannot see into the past
+* *Immortal time bias* is what you do not know about observed patients because you cannot see into the past.
+* *Sampling Bias* is what you do not know about patients you did not observe.

 Epistemic Uncertainty
 ---------------------